Detcom-GH/detkernel/README.md

 ### detkernel-universal
 Built with `-march=x86-64-v3`, compatible with all AMD Zen1+ ThinkPads (T495 and newer).
 The safe choice if you're unsure which variant to use.

+Includes:
-Includes NTSYNC (NT synchronization primitives for Wine/Proton) as a module
+- NTSYNC (NT synchronization primitives for Wine/Proton) as a module

 ### detkernel-zen5
 Built with `-march=znver5`, optimized specifically for Zen5 (Ryzen AI 300 series).
 Includes additional tuning: